unfor19/csod-automation/README.md

 # csod-automation

-This app will assist you in automating tasks in CornerStone On-Demand.
+This project will assist you in automating tasks in CornerStone On-Demand.

+#### Currently developed processes ####

+* Batch update Learning Objects metadata in *Course Catalog*
+* Batch replace values of Learning Objects metadata in *Course Catalog*
+* Batch update Session in *ILT Management*

 ## Prerequisites